nashebismaily/deep-learning-live-feed-object-detection/README.md

     darknet_base_dir=/root/darknet

     ```

-9. Train the Model
+9. Fine tune the model detection algorithm

     ```
+    deep-learning-live-feed-object-detection/model/config/yolov3.cfg

+    Set 'batch' to 16
+    Set 'subdivisions' to 4
+    Set 'classes' to the number of objects to detect Set 'filters' to (classes + 5)* 3
+    Set 'max_batches' to the number of classes * 2000
+    Set 'steps' to 80% and 90% of max_batches.
+    ```

+10. Train the Model

+    ```
     deep-learning-live-feed-object-detection/src/main/model/TrainModel.py
     ```

-10. View the training output here:
+11. View the training output here:

     ```
     deep-learning-live-feed-object-detection/model/logs
     ```

-11. Once training is complete, observe the loss graph found here:
+12. Once training is complete, observe the loss graph found here:

     ```
     deep-learning-live-feed-object-detection/model/graphs